yuhang-lin/yuhang-lin.github.io/_pages/about.md

   - /about.html
 ---

-I am first year PhD student in Computer Science at North Carolina State University.
-I am looking for summer internship in 2019!
+I am a first year PhD student in Computer Science at North Carolina State University, looking for summer internship in 2019!